cyverse-archive/kifshare/README.md

     DefaultType None

+# Building Kifshare For Development

+You'll build kifshare with Grunt.
+Grunt, in turn, calls Leiningen when necessary.

+If you're only working on the Clojure portion of the code, then you only need to call this to build the resources directory:

+    grunt build-resources

+Then you can use Leiningen as you normally would.

+If you want to do a build of both the front-end and the clojure code:

+    grunt build-all

+If you want to clean everything (including resources):

+    grunt clean-all

+If you only want to clean the resources directory:

+    grunt shell:clean_resources

+The following commands are also included:

+    grunt shell:lein_clean
+    grunt shell:lein_deps
+    grunt shell:lein_uberjar

-# Running kifshare
+# Running Kifshare

-If you're working out of a git checkout, then you can run the following:
+If you're working out of a git checkout, then you can run the following once the resources directory is built (see the preceding section):

     lein run --config </path/to/config/file>